Export Market Development Grants (EMDG)

 c) The export of intellectual property and know-how.

 Eligible products must be one of the following:

 - A good made in Australia.

 - A good made outside Australia where Australia will derive a significant net benefit from its sale overseas.

 - A service except those specified as ineligible in the EMDG Regulations.

 - A tourism service (including accommodation, passenger transport or tours).

-- A conference or event held in Australia.
+- A event held in Australia.

 - An intellectual property right that mainly resulted from work done in Australia.

 - A trade mark first used in Australia, or which has significantly increased in value from its use in Australia.